 FREEDOM IN PUBLISHING

 When I published Scythe of Darkness, my mind was set free to write other work.
-If I hadn’t published it, I’d probably still be querying agents, and my manuscript would most likely be in my drawer, never having seen the light of day.
-It was the best move I could’ve made for myself.
+If I hadn’t published it, I’d probably still be querying this particular book to agents, and my manuscript would most likely be in my drawer, never having seen the light of day.
+It was the best move I could’ve made for this project.
 By having that book out in the world, I no longer was bogged down with the idea, Will this ever be read by someone other than friends and family?
+And most importantly, it allowed me to build my author platform more.

-Since then, I’ve published a short-story prequel, edited by Kelly Hopkins.
+Since then, I’ve published a short-story prequel, also edited by Kelly Hopkins.
 The book is free on Wattpad, Nook, and Kindle.
-My intentions for it are to bring in new readers for Scythe of Darkness without constantly having to promote the novel.
+My intentions are for it to bring in new readers for Scythe of Darkness.
 I’ll be writing the sequel to SoD during NaNoWriMo.

 I just finished a new manuscript.
 This one is a stand-alone novel and is written for young-adults.
 It can be categorized as psychological/paranormal suspense with elements of romance.
-I haven’t decided if I’m going to pursue the traditional route with this book, but I think I may try.
+I have decided to pursue the traditional route with this book.
 Why hybrid?
-This project has a new audience, and it’s a type of book that I don’t see much of in the YA market.
+This project has a wider audience, and it’s a type of book that I don’t see much of in the YA market.
 I believe it’ll grab the attention of an agent far quicker.
 And if the right agent presents, then I’ll sign.
-And if not, then I’ll indie publish this one as well.
+I'm doing my part by promoting my current books, attending festivals, and cross-promoting with other authors.
+But having an agent would allow me to reach a broader audience and get my book into stores.

 WHAT’S IN YOUR PIPELINE?

-Just because I've indie published my books, doesn’t mean it’s the best route for you.
+Just because I've indie published three of my books, doesn’t mean it’s the best route for you.
 I believe everyone has different journeys to reaching their goals, but you need to know what your goal is.
 Don't let fear paralyze your work, don’t let it hold you back from moving forward.
+And most importantly, keep moving forward!

 Writing Tip: Are these filler words weakening your fiction?